 Our People and Organisation

-MI5 currently employs around 4,400 people.
+MI5 currently employs over 5,000 people.
 Over 43% of staff are women, just over half are under 40 years old, over 9% are from black or ethnic minority backgrounds and 4% have a disability.
 At any time, several hundred staff work in MI5 on secondment or attachment from other government departments and agencies.
 Staff roles cover a number of areas including investigations, languages, technology, surveillance, communications, information, protective security, administration, building services and catering.

 MI5 is headed by the Director General, currently Ken McCallum.
 The role of the Director General was set out in the Security Service Act 1989.
 He is personally responsible for: